 One of the downsides of having an oversized unit is that they cool the air too quickly.
 That means it will cycle on and off too often, which will shorten the life of the unit.

-So what size HVAC unit does a building need?
+So what size HVAC unit does a building or home need?

 It depends on the building, residential and commercial buildings have different needs.

-Knowing the size of your HVAC unit isn’t just the physical dimensions.
+Knowing the size of your HVAC unit isn’t just the physical dimension.
 It’s the BTUs.